e-minguez/ose-tests/README.md

 * [openshift-conformance](tests-lists/openshift-conformance.txt).
 Based on the openshift/conformance tests suite (`openshift-tests run openshift/conformance --dry-run | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [kubernetes-conformance](tests-lists/kubernetes-conformance.txt).
 Based on the kubernetes/conformance tests suite (`openshift-tests run kubernetes/conformance --dry-run | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [openshift-network-stress](tests-lists/openshift-network-stress.txt).
 Based on the openshift/network/stress tests suite (`openshift-tests run  openshift/network/stress --dry-run | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
+* [openshift-conformance-excluded](tests-lists/openshift-conformance-excluded.txt).
+Based on the openshift/conformance-excluded tests suite (`openshift-tests run  openshift/conformance-excluded --dry-run | grep -v -i "clusteradmin"` and extracted the ones that passed with non cluster-admin permissions)
 * [all](tests-lists/all.txt).
 All the tests previously mentioned.

 If no `TESTS` environmental variable is used (or it is set to an incorrect value), the `all` suite is used.

 For more information about the tests and the tests suite, see [https://github.com/openshift/origin/tree/master/test/extended](https://github.com/openshift/origin/tree/master/test/extended)

+# Test suites that do not work with non cluster-admin permissions

+The below suites fail to run as a non cluster-admin user.
+The expectation is that all of the tests will fail for this user

+* openshift/build
+* openshift/templates
+* openshift/image-registry
+* openshift/image-ecosystem
+* openshift/jenkins-e2e
+* openshift/test-cmd

 ## Run the tests in disconnected environments